Samuel Mohilever

 Samuel Mohilever (1824 – 1898), also Shmuel Mohilever, was a rabbi, pioneer of Religious Zionism and one of the founders of the Hovevei Zion movement.

 Biography

-Mohilever was born in Głębokie (now Hlybokaye, Belarus) and studied in the Volozhin yeshiva.
+Mohilever was born in Głębokie (now Hlybokaye, Belarus) and studied in the Volozhin Yeshiva.

+Mohilever advocated for application of principles of German Orthodoxy in Russia.
+This included creation of trade schools, training in the local language (Russian), and basic education in secular studies.

 After the pogroms following the May Laws, he helped found the Hovevei Zion in Warsaw.

 Mohilever was active in the propagandist and organizational affairs as well as labors on behalf of colonization in Palestine.
 In 1882 he went to Paris to meet a young Edmond James de Rothschild, and convinced him to take an interest in the struggling settlers in Israel and to financially support a settlement called Ekron (now Mazkeret Batya).

-Mohilever was made the Rabbi of Białystok in 1883.
-He dedicated himself to promote Zionism by convincing Białystok's Jews to move to Petah Tikva, then a struggling settlement.
+Mohilever was made the rabbi of Białystok in 1883.
+He dedicated himself to promoting Zionism by convincing Białystok's Jews to move to Petah Tikva, then a struggling settlement.